jiipeezz/Router-cfg-automation/thesis.md

 - 1. Initializing SSH connection
 - 2. Fetching router's serial number and MAC address
 - 3. Put new configuration file into router and run it
+- 4. Change SNMP name
-- 4. Add user modules
+- 5. Add user modules
-- 5. Change password
+- 6. Change password

 - Additionally, for each task we will write a function that confirms the success of configuration

 ## Initializing SSH connection to router

 Firstly, we need to have a connection between our computer and the router we are going to configure.
 The router and our computer are connected with an ethernet cable.
 So, let's write the code that initializes the connection over SSH.
-We will use "paramiko" module for Python, which is non-native module but can easily be installed using pip (instructions in Appendix).
+We will use "paramiko" module for Python, which is a non-native module but can easily be installed using pip (instructions in Appendix).

 ```python
 import paramiko